Tuesday, March 3, 2020

 India whitewashed by New Zealand – Cricket needs the aura of invincibility and not home track bullies

 While New Zealand started the series after being gunned down by the mighty Australians, India came to this series with their spirits high.
 Since the defeat against England away from home, Virat Kohli's landed on New Zealand soil with the aura of invincibility – strings of series victories came down under, in the Caribbean and on home soil.
-Undoubtedly, the number one Test side in the world were the favourites to conquer New Zealand.
+Undoubtedly, the number one Test side in the world was the favourites to conquer New Zealand.
 But in the end, it was another whitewash for the Indian team since the 4-0 drubbing against Australia in 2011-12 and under Virat’s captaincy, this has happened for the first time.

 After the heavy defeat at Basin Reserve, Christchurch offered nothing new for the Indians.
 Their batting display remained dismal and on a greenish deck, their lack of ability to resist was surprising.
-None of the batsmen could step up and fight back like a Rahul Dravid or VVS Laxman when Sachin Tendulkar fell down quickly.

 As soon as Kohli was tamed – India melted like the 90s whenever they lost Tendulkar!